Sri-1302/Python--basic-programming/README.md

 # Python--basic-programming
 This repository contains basic python programs created for practice.
 ## programs included:
--calculator program
+- calculator program
--prime number checker
+- prime number checker
--more programs will be added soon
+- more programs will be added soon
 ## technologies used
--python
+- python

 Author: Boni Sri Lakshmi